John Baldessari

 Noses and Ears, Etc.: The Gemini Series: Profile with Ear and Nose (Color)

-In this piece Baldessari exposes an isolated nose and ear on a facial profile in silhouette.
+In this piece Baldessari exposed an isolated nose and ear on a facial profile in silhouette.
 He views anatomical elements as singular organs, rather than organs that relate to the whole of a face or body.
 Context has been omitted, leaving only two sensory organs in black and blue space, and leaving the viewer to invent their own narrative to explain them.
 Perhaps we are prompted to associate an emotion with a color, or to think that the organs suggest facets of the figure's character.
 Either way, we are led to realize how many of our own assumptions we bring to the reading of images.
 It is an important insight that has implications for the way we look at all kinds of images.
 It reminds us of how we respond to cues in advertising, and of how all manner of connotations hover uncertainly around certain motifs.
 It also leads us to ask what great art consists of: is it a matter of vision and inspiration, or simply the skillful manipulation of codes.

 Screen print on paper mounted on Sintra with hand painting. © John Baldessari - National Gallery of Australia, Canberra